SvOlli/sorbus/doc/site/jam/meta_mode.md

 # Meta-Mode

-Pressing Ctrl+] will get you in a "meta-mode" where the CPU stops.
+Pressing Ctrl+] (or `^`) will get you in a "meta-mode" where the CPU stops.
 Then a debug menu is shown which provides some developer information.
 A few entries there also relate to "monitor commands".

 ## Backtrace